phish108/PowerTLA/README.md

 PowerTLA builds on top of the existing LMS code and allows easy integration of mobile tools and services.

+## Install

+### ILIAS LMS

+On Ilias create a folder in the root directory called "tla".

+Then copy all powertla files into this directory.
+The rest will work like magik.

+### Moodle

 ## Documentation

 Find the documentation in the [docs folder](docs/).